 Benefits of thawing ground beef in a pressure cooker

-- This method drains almost ALL of the grease and fat away from the meat and into the bottom of the pot (seen below) so you get leaner ground beef to cook.
+- This method drains almost ALL of the grease and fat away from the meat.
+It ends up at the bottom of the pot (seen below).
+SO you get leaner ground beef to cook.

-- It’s a great tip to have in case you forget to thaw it out the night before in the fridge.
+- It’s a great tip to have in case you forget to thaw it out the night before.

-I honestly have been doing this for quite some time but since it’s such a simple thing I ignored the fact that I hadn’t written a post about it sharing this tip with all of you, sorry about that.
+I honestly have been doing this for quite some time.
+But since it’s such a simple thing I ignored the fact that I hadn’t written a post about it.
+Now I’m sharing this tip with all of you.

-- I think other than saving me a ton of time and saving those days when I’m forgetful and dinnertime is soon, I love #1’s benefit above the best.
+- I think other than saving me a ton of time it saves those days when I’m forgetful.
+Dinner is saved!

-I typically buy 80/20 ground beef but when we bought the cow earlier this year I honestly had no idea what the percentage was on those packages.
-For the most part they are rather lean but I’ve always had an issue with draining the fat well and in the past I’ve poured the cooked ground beef into a strainer, then turned on the hot water and rinsed it off to get the most fat off possible.
+Typically I buy 80/20 ground beef.
+When we bought a cow earlier this year though I didn’t know what those were.
+For the most part they are rather lean.
+However I’ve always had an issue with draining the fat well and in the past.
+I’ve poured the cooked ground beef into a strainer, and turned on the hot water to rinse it.

 Now it’s done for me!!

-Look…..the fat drains away from the meat using this Instant Pot frozen ground beef method, combined with the water you add to the bottom, and you just dump it before you turn it to saute and create your recipe.
+Look!
+The fat drains away from the meat using this Instant Pot frozen ground beef method.
+Combined with the water you add to the bottom, now you just dump it before you turn it to saute.
+Fat is gone!